ignite/cli/docs/docs/packages/cosmostxcollector.md

 }
 ```

-### Cursor based queries
+### Cursor-based queries

-This type of queries are meant to be used in contexts where the Event queries are not
+This type of queries is meant to be used in contexts where the Event queries are not
 useful.

-Cursor based queries can query a single "entity" which can be a table, view or function
+Cursor-based queries can query a single "entity" which can be a table, view or function
 in relational databases or a collection or function in non relational data backends.

-The result of these type of queries is a cursor that implements the `cosmostxcollector.query.Cursor`
+The result of these types of queries is a cursor that implements the `cosmostxcollector.query.Cursor`
 interface.

 ### Example: Query events using cursors